devopness/devopness/docs/pipelines/run-pipeline.md

     :::note

-    **NOTE**: To run a deploy pipeline at least one server must be linked to the resource.
+    To run a deploy pipeline at least one server must be linked to the resource.

     If there are no servers linked to the network rule, follow the guide [applications/link-server-to-application]